 Je vais à l'université la prochaine année is considered wrong, while l’année prochaine is considered right.
 Explain please.

-This relates to:Prochain / dernier = Next / last (durations) -
+This question relates to:French lesson "Prochain / dernier = Next / last (durations)"

 25 April 2018

 this is a very good question and got me thinking.

 prochain before the noun somehow implies the next within a sequence.prochain after the noun implies the temporally next occurrence.

 Here is an example.
 Suppose you're sitting in a meeting which convenes every other Monday (i.e., every two weeks).
 Then someone says either of the two sentences below: